-- 15. The Report found that 'The Australian Government's provision of Parental Leave Pay is an important source of support for SDA members.
-Parental Leave Pay was the most common form of leave taken, reported by 72% of mothers and 34% of fathers have taken the governments Parental Leave Pay with a child up to age 5.'12 - 16.
-Only half (50%) of parents of young children accessed paid parental leave from their employer, (56% of mothers and 31% of fathers).13 - 17.
-Around a quarter of parents took unpaid parental leave, with utilization of this lower for fathers. - Concerningly, 19% of parents had not accessed any paid or unpaid leave for their last birth (14% of mothers and 35% of fathers).
-Among parents with a child under 5, 19% of mothers and 47% of fathers had not received any paid leave to support their most recent birth.
+- 13. WGEA data shows that employers in the retail industry (28.5%) are much less likely to be providing paid primary or secondary carers leave to employees when compared to all industries (63%).
+This is also a concerning statistic given that only large employers are reporting to WGEA. - 14.
+Research comparing the SDA member survey to the main employers of the respondents, found that all except two provided paid parental leave for primary carers and most for secondary carers.
+Despite this, there are large gaps in the use of parental leave, paid or unpaid. - 15.
+The Report found that 'The Australian Government's provision of Parental Leave Pay is an important source of support for SDA members.
+Parental Leave Pay was the most common form of leave taken, reported by 72% of mothers and 34% of fathers have taken the governments Parental Leave Pay with a child up to age 5.' - 16.
+Only half (50%) of parents of young children accessed paid parental leave from their employer, (56% of mothers and 31% of fathers). - 17.
+Around a quarter of parents took unpaid parental leave, with utilization of this lower for fathers. - 18.
+When looking at the quantity of parental leave taken, on average, mothers took 42.2 weeks and fathers took 4.6 weeks when their youngest child was born.
+A third of mothers each took between 26 and 52 weeks, and more than 52 weeks, while a third took less than 18 weeks.